charlie-wartnaby/udacity/self-driving-car/CarND-Semantic-Segmentation/README.md

 ## Programming Environment

-The work was done on a high-end HP laptop with an NVIDIA Quadro P3000, which was able to process an epoch in approximately one minute.
+The work was done on a high-end HP laptop with an NVIDIA Quadro P3000 GPU, which was able to process an epoch in approximately one minute.
 The software ran under Windows 10 using the provided Anaconda carnd-advdl-odlab environment from the optional object detection lab including tensorflow-1.4.